 Dr. Josie Lopez, Curator a 516 ARTS, was born and raised in Albuquerque.
-She received her BA in History and MA in Teaching from Brown University.
-She completed an MA in Art History at the University of New Mexico and her PhD from the University of California, Berkeley.
-Her research interests include examining art as a discursive agent in the political arena, modern and contemporary Latin American art, 19th century France and Mexico, and the history of New Mexico ant with a focus on printmaking.
-Lopez recently wrote the book The Carved Line: Block Printmaking in New Mexico and curated the accompanying exhibition at the Albuquerque Museum.
+She received her B.A. in History and M.A. in Teaching from Brown University.
+She completed an M.A. in Art History at the University of New Mexico and her Ph.D. from the University of California, Berkeley.
+Her research interests include examining art as a discursive agent in the political arena, modern and contemporary Latin American art, 19th century France and Mexico, and the history of New Mexican art with a focus on printmaking.
+Lopez recently wrote the book The Carved Line: Block Printmaking in New Mexico and curated the accompanying exhibition at the Albuquergue Museum.
 Lopez has been a Jacob K. Javits Fellow and an Eleanor Tufts Fellow.

 SPACE: A Brief History My interest in artist spaces began when I was still a graduate student at The University of New Mexico.
 In a class I was taking, we had been commiserating over the lack of good exhibition spaces for our MFA shows.
-We started to hash out some ideas about a space dedicated to showing the work of graduate students.
+We started hash out some ideas about starting a space dedicated to showing the work of graduate students.
 At some point, we pitched a formal proposal to the school's art department, but it sort of fizzled out.
-At the time (2003-2004), there were sooooooo few places to show your work as a young artist in Albuquerque, either on campus or out in the big bad city.
+At the time (2003-2004), there were soooooooo few places to show your work as a young artist in Albuquerque, either on campus or out in the big bad city.
 On campus, you might have been able to eek something out at the student union building, or in the John Sommers or the Raymond Jonson Galleries.
 None of these spaces were ideal for long-term projects or even as locations for establishing an ongoing culture of intersection-between musicians, artists, writers, filmmakers, and any other creative that might be hanging around.
-It seems so ubiquitous now- community-but it was the first time I had given it a thought, I think, and it was just as I was leaving school.
+It seems so ubiquitous now- communitybut it was the first time I had given it a thought, I think, and it was just as I was leaving school.
 Suddenly, my own work became less interesting than everyone else's.

 Early in the summer of 2004, I was visiting Fred Brayman at 1415 4th Street SW.
 Fred was an amazing person finishing his MFA program at the university.
 He was about to move, and Larry Bob Phillips thought I should talk to him about renting his space.
-During the last three months of school, I got it into my head that I wanted to open an art gallery in Albuquerque.
+During the last three months of school, it had gotten into my head that I wanted to open an art gallery in Albuquerque.
 Beyond what I've written above, the reason was simple: there was no place to see the work that I wanted to see by the artists I felt should be showing their work.
-The Walls Gallery (a short-lived space located in what is now Farina on Central Avenue) was trying to bring in younger artists, filmmakers, and musicians, and there were a few other spaces where you could have a pop-up show or pay cheap rent
+The Walls Gallery (a short-lived space located in what is now Farina on Central Avenue) was trying to bring in younger artists, filmmakers, and musicians, and there were a few other